-After picking up our car, we got out of the city (with its one-way streets and half-a-million bicyclists) as soon as possible.
+After picking up our rental car, we got out of Amsterdam (with its one-way streets and half-a-million bicyclists) as soon as possible.
 Once we were safely headed north on the highway, it wasn’t long before we were greeted with farmland views.
-And as we neared our first destination, there was a distinct smell of chocolate in the air.
+And as we neared the first destination of our day trip from Amsterdam, there was a distinct smell of chocolate in the air.

 The quaint windmill-lined town of Zaanse Schans was the top reason we wanted to explore outside the city.
-While Amsterdam has a ton to offer (more on that in our next article), I can’t pass up these idyllic places.
-Even if they are filled with tourists … However, we made sure to get there early (with the first couple of tour buses) and left before it got too out of hand.
+While Amsterdam has a ton to offer, I can’t pass up these idyllic places.
+Even if they are filled with tourists … However, we made sure to get there early (before the first couple of tour buses) and left before it got too out of hand.

 (Funny story: When we went to park the car, Buddy proceeded to back in as he usually does.
 Then he realized he couldn’t get the rental car into reverse.
 He tried everything, but it just kept switching to first gear instead.
 So … being the team player I am, I PUSHED THE CAR into the spot while Buddy steered, since we were basically stuck otherwise.
 We must have looked like idiots.
 Two seconds of Googling later, he learned he had to push the shifter in to go into reverse.
 HA!)

-We wouldn’t normally justify spending money on multiple admissions, but luckily our I amsterdam City Cards included access to about ten museums and attractions in this area.
+We wouldn’t normally justify spending money on multiple admissions, but luckily our I amsterdam City Cards included access to about ten museums and attractions in the Zaanse Schans area.
 Plus, there were some great free and inexpensive options as well for those on a tight budget.

-A must-visit is the workshop where they are making wooden clog shoes right in front of you.
+A must-visit is the Dutch wooden shoes workshop where they are making wooden clog shoes right in front of you.
 The entry, demonstration, and mini-history lesson are all free.
-Spoiler: They have a machine that makes a clog in about five minutes these days.
+Spoiler: They have a machine that makes a wooden clog in about five minutes these days.

 But, it is still fun to learn about the history and check out all the cutesy merchandise in the store.
 While our die-hard minimalism keeps us from making these kinds of purchases, we can definitely appreciate why others love it.